-The Norway Rat, a relatively large rat, has been particularly successful in Metro Vancouver
+The Norway Rat, a relatively large rat, has successful adapted to Metro Vancouver

-A hardy, aggressive, adaptable and sly mammal.
-The Norway rat has been particularly successful in North America and has garnered more attention and urban myths than any other rat species.
-Introduced in the 1770s by European Settlers and trading ships, by 1827 the Norway rat was already a common sight in the eastern states and is now found all over North America.
-It is often referred to as a sewer rat, barn rat or even a super rat depending on the region it inhabits.
-Such names further indicate the impact this mammal has had on North American culture.
+A hardy, aggressive, adaptable and sly animal.
+The Norway Rat has garnered more attention through urban myths than any other rat species.
+It’s called sewer rat, barn rat or even super rat depending on the region.
+These names indicate this animal impact on North American culture.

-Generally, these rats breed in the fall and spring and breeding decreases in the summer and winter but this is highly subject to climate and sanitation of their living environment.
-Gestation usually lasts for 22 days and a female will often produce a litter of about 8 to 12 pups.
+Norway Rats breed in the fall and spring with breeding decreases in the summer and winter.
+This breeding pattern is subject to climate and sanitation of their environment.
+Gestation lasts for 22 days.
+A female will produce a litter of about 8 to 12 pups.
 The pups will then reach sexual maturity in eight to twelve weeks.
-A Norway rat can live up to 3 years in captivity but in the wild, they often only live from 5 to 12 months.
+A Norway Rat can live up to 3 years in captivity, but only live from 5 to 12 months in the wild

-The Norway rat is by nature a ground-dwelling mammal, constructing its nest within subterranean burrows.
-They will often begin burrows near heavy or large rocks, along buildings beneath slabs and alongside foundations.
-Burrowing can also be triggered by clutter which further stresses the need to keep areas clutter-free.
-Aside from the entrance, they will also have one or two escape holes for a quick emergency exit.
+The Norway rat is, by nature, a ground-dwelling mammal, constructing its nest within subterranean burrows.
+They will often begin their burrows near heavy or large rocks, alongside building foundations and beneath slabs.
+Burrowing or nest-building behaviours can also be triggered (stimulated) by clutter, which further stresses the need to keep areas clutter-free.
+In addition to the entrance, they will also have one or two escape holes for a quick emergency exit.

-This rat can best be described as an opportunistic foraging omnivore.
-It will eat almost anything it encounters including human refuse, grain, insects or any other natural food items in the environment.
-However, they do tend to display “neophobic” tendencies and will often avoid new foods that suddenly appear in their environment, including bait!
+This rat is an opportunistic foraging omnivore.
+Eating almost anything it encounters including: human refuse, grain, insects or any other natural food.
+However, they tend to display “neophobic” tendencies.
+And often avoid new foods that suddenly appear, including bait!

-Norway rats are most active during dusk and just prior to dawn, but can be found foraging several times over the course of a 24 hour period.
+Norway Rats are most active during dusk and just prior to dawn.
+But will forage several times over the course of a 24-hour period.

 - Rat Fact: